-Supply risk is the probability and severity of a (total or partial) disruption in the supply of essential resources (water, raw materials, energy, components) that prevents an organisation or territory from meeting its objectives.
+Supply risk is the probability and severity of a partial or total disruption to the supply of resources that an organisation or territory depends on, such as water, raw materials, energy or components, which prevents it from meeting its objectives.
+It is assessed by combining factors such as physical availability, external dependency, price volatility, geopolitical exposure and infrastructure vulnerability.

 Companies that trust us